cincheo/jsweet/doc/jsweet-language-specifications.md

 JSweet allows the use of Java primitive types (and associated literals).

--   `int`, `byte`, `short`, `double`, `float` are all converted to JavaScript numbers.
-Precision usually does not matter in JSweet, however, using/casting to int, byte, or short forces the number to be rounded to the right-length integer.
+-   `int`, `byte`, `short`, `double`, `float` are all converted to JavaScript numbers (TypeScript `number` type).
+Precision usually does not matter in JSweet, however, casting to `int`, `byte`, or `short` forces the number to be rounded to the right-length integer.

--   `char` follows the Java typing rules but is converted to a JavaScript string by the transpiler.
+-   `char` follows the Java typing rules but is converted to a JavaScript `string` by the transpiler.

--   `boolean` corresponds to the JavaScript boolean.
+-   `boolean` corresponds to the JavaScript `boolean`.

 -   `java.lang.String` corresponds to the JavaScript `string`. (not per say a primitive type, but is immutable and used as the class of string literals in Java)

 A direct consequence of that conversion is that it is not possible in JSweet to safely overload methods with numbers or chars/strings.
 For instance, the methods `pow(int, int)` and `pow(double, double)` will be considered as the same method at runtime and should not have different implementations for that reason.
+Also, there will be no difference between `n instanceof Integer` and `n instanceof Double`, because it both means `typeof n === ’number’`.
+These behavior ensure low impedance between JSweet programs and JavaScript ones.

 Examples of valid statements: